techidaily/site-fix-guide/source/_posts/stuck-at-android-system-recovery-of-lava-yuva-3-fix-it-easily-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 ![Clear cache](https://images.wondershare.com/drfone/article/2017/06/14984195179360.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/8U3ooyFiAB4?si=yXPQrDhMBEJwN2EZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Clearing App cache is always a good idea as it prevents any errors which may be caused due to the cache being corrupt or too full.
 This method is likely to help you, but if the problem persists, read on to find out about 2 more solutions.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/iOVkXoUxLf4?si=QfC18T2cb5OkiaXo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4: Fix your App has unfortunately stopped by the fresh installation